Training with Core: Simple heat training for triathletes.

 EXPLANATION OF HEAT SESSIONS

-Most athletes find it easy to raise their core temperature into the warm training zone while running, even during light exertion.
-Simply wearing an extra layer or two, even during winter weather, should be enough.
-If your run isn't long enough to give you 45-75 minutes in the heat training zone, you can sit in a warm bath or sauna after your run to extend your heat session and give you the total thermal load you desire.
+Most athletes find it easy to raise their core temperature into the heat training zone while running, even at light efforts.
+Simply adding an extra layer or two, even in winter weather, should be sufficient.
+If your run isn’t long enough to get you into the heat training zone for 45-75 minutes, you can soak in a hot tub or sauna after your run to extend your heat session and give you the total thermal load you desire.

 Friday, easy bike (optional)

-As an alternative to (or in addition to) the gentle run, you can also build up thermal load on the indoor trainer during a gentle session.
+As an alternative (or addition) to the easy run, you can also build up thermal load on the indoor trainer during an easy session.
 An extra layer of clothing or turning off a fan is probably all that is needed.
-Reaching the heat training zone on the bike during an easy outdoor ride can require a lot of extra clothing depending on the air temperature.
+Reaching the heat training zone on the bike during an easy outdoor ride can require a lot of extra clothing, depending on the air temperature.

 Saturday, long drive

-Even if your long ride lasts 2-6 hours in total, make sure you don't stay in the heat training zone for more than 75 minutes.
-More than that can cause excessive fatigue.
-This means you'll need to add and remove layers during the ride to regulate your core temperature.
-Arm/leg warmers, a hat and a light jacket may be enough to get you into the warm training zone in mild weather.
+Even if your long ride lasts 2-6 hours total, make sure you don’t stay in the heat zone for more than 75 minutes.
+Any more than that can cause excessive fatigue.
+This means adding and removing layers throughout the ride to regulate your core temperature.
+Arm/leg warmers, a hat, and a light jacket may be enough to get you into the heat zone in mild weather.
 Colder outdoor temperatures require more layers and more planning.

-Note: If you do a transition run after the ride, you may find it challenging if you end the ride with your core temperature in the heat training zone.
+Note: If you do a transition run after your ride, you may find it challenging to finish your ride with your core temperature in the heat training zone.

 Sunday, long run

-As with the long run, you should not stay in the heat training zone for more than 75 minutes, even if your total running time is longer.
-Adding or taking away layers can help keep your core temperature at the desired level.
-Depending on the air temperature/humidity, it may be difficult to lower your core temperature once you are in the heat training zone.
+As with the long ride, you should not stay in the heat zone for more than 75 minutes, even if your total run time is longer.
+Adding or removing layers can help keep your core temperature at the desired level.
+Depending on the air temperature/humidity, it may be difficult to lower your core temperature once you are in the heat zone.

 The CORE mobile app makes it easy to track your thermal load.
 You can see how many heat training sessions you've done in a week or month, as well as the cumulative time you've accumulated in that zone.

-Tip: The CORE mobile app data can also easily be shared with a coach - it will be synced to the coach's app as soon as the athlete uploads it to the CORE app (or if you are using a Garmin device, as soon as the workout syncs with the Garmin app).
+Tip: The CORE mobile app data can also be easily shared with a coach – it will sync with the coach's app once the athlete uploads it to the CORE app (or if you're using a Garmin device, once the workout syncs with the Garmin app).